SOMNIVM/CSC207Projectum/README.md

 ## Project Purpose

 This project is designed for individuals with a basic understanding of various statistical models used in the stock market who wish to track and evaluate the performance of these models.
-It serves as a practical template for users to test and assess their own models in a real-world context.
+It serves as a practical template for users to test and assess their own models and and portfolios in a real-world context.

 Created by a team passionate about finance and economics, this tool showcases our skills and contributes a valuable resource to others with similar interests.
 By developing this platform, we aim to address the need for a user-friendly system to test and monitor statistical models in the stock market, making it a useful asset for anyone looking to enhance their financial analytics capabilities.